brian14708/wh-briefings/statements-releases/2021-02/2021-02-14-statement-by-the-president-three-years-after-the-parkland-shooting.md

 date: '2021-02-14'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/02/14/statement-by-the-president-three-years-after-the-parkland-shooting/
 published_time: 2021-02-14 08:59:34-05:00
-title: Statement by the President Three Years After the Parkland Shooting
+title: "Statement by the President Three Years After the Parkland\_Shooting"
 ---

 Three years ago today, a lone gunman took the lives of 14 students and